jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

 Arcas automates many of the tedious tasks with enabling Tanzu Kubernetes Grid - most notably the configuration of NSX Advanced Load Balancer.
 Arcas is very opinionated about how your Kubernetes environment and your networks are designed.
-As of version 1.1, arcas deploys Tanzu Kubernetes Grid according to the published reference architecture - which means 6 subnets and a sharded services cluster.
+As of version 1.1, arcas deploys Tanzu Kubernetes Grid according to the published reference architecture - which means 6 subnets and a shared services cluster.
 You must still think deeply about network and cluster design.
 I will discuss how the networks are designed in my home lab.

 ### Network Design